Sitecore-Community/docs/xDB/the-xdb-contact/index.md

 Remember to format the username correctly, including **domain** and double backslash.
 The xDB will now associate your logged-in visitor with an existing xDB record, provided this is not their first visit.

+### Automatic merge

+Example of actions that lead to the automatic merge of contact data:

+* User opens fresh and clean browser session and performs some actions.
+* His session is ended or data are flushed in another way to xDB.
+It leads to creation of anonymous contact in db.Contacts.
+This is how anonymous contact looks like in xDB:

+'{
+    "_id" : NUUID("ad4c9d3b-465d-488c-b4ac-9ee5fcda618b"),
+    "System" : {
+        "Classification" : 0,
+        "OverrideClassification" : 0,
+        "VisitCount" : 1,
+        "Value" : 0
+    },
+    "Lease" : null
+}'
+Notice, that there are no Identifier.
+* In the same browser User get's identified as **already existing** contact at some point.
+For example, he fills the form that identifies him as one of the existing contacts.

+It leads to the situation, where newly created anonymous contact cannot be deleted, because it already has interactions and probably other data, associated with it.
+Therefore merging of anonymous and already existing contact happens.
+All data saved in anonymous contact, like Visit count and Value gets transferred to old existing contact, and anonymous contact loses all fields except of _id, but also gets Successor field, which stores an id of old existing contact.

+This is what our anonymous contact becomes after merging:

+'{
+    "_id" : NUUID("9deb81b7-4a1c-4093-9a8f-7d79484549d9"),
+    "Successor" : NUUID("dbfb1cac-861f-4e62-9007-834dd93e589f")
+}'

+Old contact has id "dbfb1cac-861f-4e62-9007-834dd93e589f".

+This merging allows to create a link between old and new contact and do not lose any interaction data.

 ## Extending a Contact

 There are a number of ways to add more information to a contact.